 “He took two women, barely out of their teens.
 He took their lives, shouldn’t he give his?”
 Kleiner said.

 After a decade of waiting on death row, Ted Bundy was executed on January 24, 1989.
-When she heard news of his death, Kleiner said she finally felt relief.
+When she heard news of his death, Kleiner said she finally felt relief from the pain of what happened at the Chi Omega house 11 years earlier.

 “I cried, and I felt for Margaret and Lisa, my sorority sisters, and all the women,” she said.
 “I cried for them as well because they now could rest in peace.”

-After both women recovered from their injuries, they settled down, got married, and had children.
-In a 1989 interview with Karen Chandler, she said she understood that Bundy had not attacked her personally, and that knowledge helped her heal from the trauma.
+After both women recovered from their injuries, they eventually got married, had children, and the two Ted Bundy survivors carried on with their lives.
+In a 1989 interview with Chandler, she said she understood that Bundy had not attacked her personally, and that knowledge helped her heal from the trauma.

 “I felt that this was somebody who didn’t know me,” she said.
 “He wasn’t after Karen Chandler, he was after a female body.”